SpaceX eyes Starship reusability milestones in rocket's tenth flight test

-The 232-foot tall Super Heavy booster and its 171-feet (52 meters) tall Starship upper half sat stacked on a launch mount at SpaceX's Starbase rocket facilities ahead of an expected 7:30 p.m.
+The 71m tall Super Heavy booster and its 52m tall Starship upper half sat stacked on a launch mount at SpaceX's Starbase rocket facilities ahead of an expected 7.30pm.
 ET liftoff time.
 Musk is expected to provide an update on Starship's development progress prior to the rocket's launch on Sunday.

 The future of SpaceX's Starlink satellite internet business, a major source of revenue for the company that has been deployed by SpaceX's workhorse Falcon 9, is also tied to Starship's success.
 Musk is keen on using Starship's greater lift strength to loft into orbit larger Starlink satellites designed to expand the constellation's bandwidth.